zarac/tosee/README.md

     npm install
     npm start

+## Issues
+* Seems there's a bug in either dust.js or perhaps express.
+Template names for partials are not resolving paths correctly.
+I've specified my template endings to foo.dust.html, and it works for rendering through javascript, but for partials they resolve to foo.dust.
+This only happens on server side, suggesting it's actually a express bug (or even misconfiguration).
+Possible "solutions" include: use mere .dust endings, create symbolic links for all templates from *.dust.html to *.dust, fix bug / misconfiguration.

 ## Author
 Hannes Landstedt a.k.a. zarac

 ## Source
 https://github.com/zarac/tosee.git

 ## License
 [NULL (No Unnecessary License - License)][NULL]